naturenet/naturenet-datavis/README.md

     // wait until dataparser is ready
     datapaser.on("dataReady", function() {
-    	//get data from designIdeas
+    	//get the data from designIdeas
 		var designIdeas = this.getDesignIdeas();
-		// get data from observations
+		// get the data from observations
 		var observations = this.getObservations();
-		// create chart of design ideas by calling "nnbarchart" plugin
+		// create a chart of design ideas by calling "nnbarchart" plugin
       	$chart_container.nnbarchart({
 			data: designIdeas,
 			type: "DesignIdea"
 		});
-		// similarily, create chart of observations by calling "nnbarchart" plugin
+		// or, similarily, create a chart of observations by calling "nnbarchart" plugin
+		// You can't apply nnbarchart plugin to a same DOM object
       	$chart_container.nnbarchart({
 		  	data: observations,
 		  	type: "FieldNote"